REPAIR TABLE SyntaxREPAIR [LOCAL | NO_WRITE_TO_BINLOG] TABLE tbl_name[,tbl_name...] [QUICK] [EXTENDED] [USE_FRM]

 In this mode MySQL will recreate the table, using information from the

 `.frm' file.
-This kind of repair cannot be done with myisamchk
+This kind of repair cannot be done with myisamchk.

-dies during a REPAIR TABLE
+Warning: If mysqld dies during a REPAIR TABLE,

-it's essential that you do at once another REPAIR
+it's essential that you do at once another REPAIR on the table

 before executing any other commands on it.
 (It's of course always good